jensen-benard/rotary-inverted-pendulum/README.md

 # Rotary Inverted Pendulum
 ## Overview
-This repository serves as an archive of documentation and code for modelling, simulating and controlling a rotary inverted pendulum I built to learn more about control techniques.
+This repository serves as an archive of documentation and code for modelling, simulating and controlling a rotary inverted pendulum that I built to learn more about control techniques.
 The focus is on applying multiple control implementations for educational purposes.

 ## Contents
 📖 **Documentation** - How to Assemble, Hardware Requirements, Useful Links. \